Can you have orthodontic treatment when pregnant?

 Of course.
 There is no problem with a woman wearing invisible aligners during breastfeeding.
 Orthodontics moves the teeth to position them in a specific way, and does not interfere at all with breastfeeding.

-In previous articles, we have talked about the age that children should be before starting orthodontics.
-We recommend that children reach dental maturity beforehand, but we do advise that they start going to the dentist from 6 years of age to assess their development.
+In previous articles, we've talked about the age children should be before starting orthodontics.
+We recommend that children reach dental maturity before discussing orthodontic treatment (which is typically around the age of 6), but this should be an easy referral and transition if you have taken your child to the dentist regularly since their first teeth.

 Company